benjamin-robertson/syslog_reports/README.md

 ### Puppet Enterprise

-To setup report processor in Puppet Enterprise using the provide manifest.
+To setup syslog_report processor in Puppet Enterprise using the provided manifest, perform the following steps.

 1. Include module within Puppetfile.
 Ensure code has deployed to all PE infrastructure servers.
 2. Under "PE Infrastructure Agent" node group.
 Add the `syslog_reports` class.